ObsidianAudits/ObsidianAudits/README.md

 ## 📩 Work With Us

-If you're serious about the security of your DeFi protocol, and want your code audited by proven researchers, reach out:
+If you're serious about the security of your DeFi protocol, and want your code audited by publicly proven researchers, reach out:

 https://t.me/juan_sec